 The raid is a mix of sport, nature and adventure in the perfect F18-playground; the stunning Stockholm Archipelago.
 It is the largest archipelago in Europe with 36.000 rocks, skerries and islands and the most difficult one for navigation.
 There are still islands and groups of islands where no sail race has ever passed due to their remote location and because part of the year they are bird or seal protection areas.
 It offers limitless possibilities for exceptional courses between the check points on islands, bouys, light houses or beaches.

-Many famous sailors from all over the world have competed in the different raids over the years.
+Many known sailors from all over the world have competed in the different raids over the years.
 For a full list of winners of the Archipelago Raid / Raid Revenge and Stockholm Archipelago Raid, see the F18 hall of fame.

 In previous years, since 2014, the raid has been made up of 2 legs per day (8 legs in all weather permitting) with a lunch break in between.
 After the finish the teams will have time for a beer and a sauna before a good dinner.
 The accommodation is simple in small cabins or youth hostel standard.
 After a good nights sleep breakfast is served and the teams get the course and checkpoints for the coming day.